 For a beginner the learning curve for Git can be steep.
 With regular practice it still might take a couple months to solidify the concepts.
 But Git is an indispensable tool for every developer and it’s one more good reason to learn the command line.

-You Need It To Use Preprocessors & Task Runners
+You Need It To Use Preprocessors, Task Runners, and Bundlers

 If you aren’t already aware, tools like Sass and Haml run directly through the command line.
-Both of those preprocessors are built on Ruby and require terminal commands for compiling code.
+Both of those preprocessors require terminal commands for compiling code.
 Granted you could setup a Gulp task to automate preprocessing, but this also requires command line knowledge.

 With these tools becoming necessary to the development process it’s vital to understand even the basics of shell scripting and the command line.